keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Iteration thus _destroys structure_.
 In order to get a `List[B]` back you would have to rebuild it yourself and any structural guarantees must be manually implemented following _procedural_ steps.

 This isn't to say that functional programming is only about iteration and loops versus `map()`.
 Can you think of other operations that might destroy structure?
-For example if you use an `await()` operation on a `Future[A]` you will destroy its asynchronous structure and potentially harm the performance of your application.
+For example if you use an `await()` operation on a `Future[A]` you will destroy its asynchronous structure and potentially harm the performance of your program.

 > Where the type of your context is important, it may make sense to pull the structure apart to extract the term.
 A common use case with `Option` is to extract the term if it is present and provide a default value otherwise.
 Similarly, the runtime managing asynchronous `Future`s will create and destroy structure as part of its normal operation.
 An example of destructive operations against `Option` appears later.